liborty/TokenCrypt/README.md

 when all the tests were passed.
 Note that only the summary output `test.log` is saved in the repository, not the encrypted, decrypted or key directories.

 ## Releases Log

+**29Nov21** - Fixed silent cleaning up of temp files.
+Added some minor clarifications to this file (README.md).
+This should be a stable version now.
+Enjoy!

 **28Nov21** - Added buffering to `symcrypt`.
 It now for added security reason fails when the lengths of its two input files do not match.
 Also improved the `makefile`.